xenit-eu/thunx/README.md

 When the API Gateway does not have sufficient contextual information to grant or deny access, it delegates the policy decision to the Spring Data REST service.
-This API Service receives an access-predicate from the Gateway and rewrites the database queries to comply with the predicate, by converting this to a [QueryDSL] predicate.
+This API Service receives an authorization-predicate, a __thunk__ from the API Gateway and rewrites the database queries to ensure the authorization-predicate is satisfied.

 ### Advantages